SurfaceJS/surface/packages/@surface/custom-element/readme.md

     <span #inject:header="{ header }">{header}</span>
 </my-element>
 ```

-Something that Vue users are already familiar with.

-Placeholders allow you to expose scopes that injections can use to customize the presentation.

 And, unlike slots, placeholders can instantiate the injected model many times as needed.
 Necessary for templating iterated data.